singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 As we can already see that the data in the data frame is not standardized, if we don't normalize the data the outcome will be fairly different and we won't be able to get the correct results.

-This happens because some feature have a good amount of deviation in them (values range from 1-1000).
+This happens because some feature has a good amount of deviation in them (values range from 1-1000).
 This will lead to a very bad plot producing a lot of defects in the model.

 For more info on normalization, check this answer on [stack exchange](https://stats.stackexchange.com/a/287439).